cognitedata/toolkit/docs/advanced.md

 These can be used in the `config.yaml` files.

 Configuration variables used across your module configurations should be defined in `config.yaml` files.
-The root `config.yaml` file has scope for all modules, while each module can have its own `config.yaml` file that is only used for that module.
+The root `default.config.yaml` and `config.yaml` files have scope for all modules, while each module can have its own `config.yaml` file that is only used for that module (with defaults found in `default.config.yaml`).

-Template variables in files in the common/ and modules/ directories should be in the form `{{variable_name}}`.
+Template variables in files in the modules  should be in the form `{{variable_name}}`.
 If you want template variables to be replaced by environment variables, use the following format in the config.yaml file: `variable_name: ${ENV_VAR_NAME}`.
-If you want variables to be set dependent on the environment you deploy to (e.g. `build.py --env=prod`), you can prefix the variable with environment name, e.g. use the following format in the config.yaml file:
+If you want variables to be set dependent on the environment you deploy to (e.g. `build.py --env=prod`), you can prefix the variable with environment name, e.g. use the following format in the config.yaml files:
  `prod.variable_name: something`.

-> You can also put `config.yaml` files in the
+> You can also put `config.yaml` files in `local_modules/<my_module>/`` directories.
-> `<modules>/<my_module>/`` directory.
 Any values here have only scope in that module.

-The global.yaml and `local.yaml` files are used by the _build_ step  to process the configurations and create a `build/` directory where all the configurations are merged into a single directory structure.
+The *.config.yaml and `local.yaml` files are used by the _build_ step  to process the configurations and create a `build/` directory where all the configurations are merged into a single directory structure.

-The `global.yaml` file has a simple structure.
+The `default.packages.yaml` file has a simple structure.
 It currently only supports the global configuration `packages` and only one.
 Each of the packages than can be loaded in local.yaml should be defined as a list of modules.
 Packages that have been defined in global.yaml cannot be used recursively in other packages, i.e. all modules have to be included in a package definition.